matchy-at-snu/distributed-system-project/docs/Specification.md

 ### Requirements

 Using the `Spark` APIs, develop an application that implements an extended version of the popular WordCount batch processing example.
-The application should count the number of occurrences of words and letters in the input document and categorize words/letters in three groups of popular, rare and common words/letters.
+The application should count the number of occurrences of words and letters in the input document and categorize words/letters in three groups of **popular**, **rare** and **common** words/letters.

-A word/letter is popular when it is among the highest 5% of words when sorted by their number of occurrences (i.e., top 5% of the words with the maximum frequencies) in the data file.
-A word/letter is rare when it is ranked amongst the lowest 5% of words by their frequency (i.e., bottom 5% of the words with minimum frequencies).
-A word/letter is common when it can be ranked amongst the middle 5% of words, sorted in a descending order by their word frequency (i.e., ranked in range [47.5%-52.5%] of the list of words, sorted by descending order by the number of occurrences for each word).
+A word/letter is **popular** when it is among the highest 5% of words when sorted by their number of occurrences (i.e., **top 5%** of the words with the maximum frequencies) in the data file.

+A word/letter is **rare** when it is ranked amongst the **lowest 5%** of words by their frequency (i.e., bottom 5% of the words with minimum frequencies).

+A word/letter is **common** when it can be ranked amongst the **middle 5%** of words, sorted in a descending order by their word frequency (i.e., ranked in range **[47.5%-52.5%]** of the list of words, sorted by descending order by the number of occurrences for each word).

 Assume that your code takes as input a very large text file which will be available in our ETL webpage.

 You can write your code using `Python` or `Java`.

 You can directly submit your `Java-Spark` application to GCP `Kubernetes` cluster by using the `spark-submit` script.
 But, if you prefer to write your code in `Python`, then you need to containerize you `Python`/`Spark` application, by creating a (`Docker`) image, publishing the image to a registry, and finally pull the image and deploy your application to `Kubernetes`. (for `Spark` version 3.0.0, running `Spark` on `kubernetes` is possible.)

 CLI interface: Use CLI interface to run your `Spark` WordLetterCount against an input file.